About Waldorf Education

 In April of 1919, Rudolf Steiner visited the Waldorf Astoria cigarette factory in Stuttgart, Germany.
 The German nation, defeated in war, was teetering on the brink of economic, social, and political chaos.
 Steiner spoke to the workers about the need for social renewal, for a new way of organizing society and its political and cultural life.

 Emil Molt, the owner of the factory, asked Steiner if he would undertake to establish and lead a school for the children of the employees of the company.
-Steiner agreed but set four conditions, each of which went against common practice of the day: 1) that the school be open to all children; 2) that it be coeducational; 3) that it be a unified twelve-year school; 4) that the teachers, those individuals actually in contact with the children, have primary control of the school, with a minimum interference from the state or from economic sources.
-Steiner's conditions were radical for the day, but Molt gladly agreed to them.
-On September 7, 1919, the independent Waldorf School (Die Freie Waldorfschule) opened its doors.
+Steiner agreed but set four conditions, each of which went against common practice of the day:

-Thus, when the "Independent Waldorf School" opened its doors, Rudolf Steiner stated, "It is not our intention to teach growing human beings our ideas or the contents of our world-view."
 Today, Waldorf schools continue to seek to develop the perceptions and capacities for creative thinking in young adults so that they can shape society for the advancement of humankind out of their own insights and experiences.

 What is Steiner Education?